Dateline: Bogota, Colombia

 Just make sure that whenever you select a gold storage company, you know that you are the owner of the gold, that the gold belongs to you directly, and that the company you are dealing with cannot pledge it, hedge it, or lease it out.
 That is vital.

-3. Only the Most Liquid Coins and Bars
+3. Only the Most Liquid Gold Coins and Gold Bars

-You want to get as much gold for cash as possible.
-The main rule is to build up your liquid gold and silver stock.
+You want to get as much pure gold for cash as possible.
+The main rule is to build up your liquid silver and gold stock.
 This means you should invest in legal tender coins such as the Maple Leaf, the Austrian Philharmonic, or the Australian Nugget.
-The main reason is that you don’t want to run around with a kilo bar in a harsh crisis.
+The main reason is that you don’t want to run around with a kilo of gold bar in a harsh crisis.
 Just make sure they are a legal tender and that they have a low fabrication fee.

 For example, let’s assume that you buy a maple leaf — the coin from the Canadian mint.
 When you buy, the price of the physical ounce of gold should be as close as possible to the paper spot price of gold.
 That is always the underlying way you calculate the value of an ounce of gold.